Aug 22, 2013

 The affected people are living in rural villages, which depend entirely on wells for their water.
 There are no pipe water facilities and no monthly bills.
 The factory has released acidic effluent and given the untreated sludge as manure to local people, which, in turn, makes the groundwater acidic.

 Farming families now cannot go to the paddy fields due to the pollution from the factory.
 They cannot even drink their own well water.
 Therefore, those people who have set up this polluting factory in such a pristine place should be held responsible for destroying lives and traditional livelihoods.

 Affected people have a legitimate right to oppose this polluting factory.
 They also have a right to demand clean water, which is a basic need and a human right.
 They face the risk of contaminated food, even when they grow it on their own land.
 The water table will not be recovered in the next two to three decades.
 The factory, which was presented as a much needed source of local jobs, will instead be a burden on these communities for the foreseeable future.

 Two years ago, the UN's Environment Programme (UNEP) handed Shell a report detailing the devastation caused by the oil company's operations in Ogoniland and listing measures it should take to clean up this mess.
 Guess what?
 Two years later not one of these recommended measures has been implemented.
+Shell refused to meet Friends of the Earth Germany/ BUND for a handover of this petition in person, so we are handing over the signatures online.
+Follow hashtag #ShellCleanUp for more.
 Ask Shell to clean up its mess in Ogoniland.
 Send a message to Shell CEO Peter Voser through the form below.